Dashboards

 URL Path

-f.e. https://dashgrid.com/workspace-path/dashboard-path
+e.g. https://dashgrid.com/workspace-path/dashboard-path

 Access Control